GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the world's most misunderstood programming language.
+> ### JavaScript, purely by accident, has become the most popular programming language in the world.
 >
 > ~ *Douglas Crockford*